noonat/pecs/README.md

 Credit
 ======

-pecs is greatly inspired by [JSpec](http://github.com/visionmedia/jspec).
-The only reason pecs exists is because I got tired of switching between PHPUnit and JSpec style tests.
-GO JSPEC!
+pecs is greatly inspired by [JSpec](http://github.com/visionmedia/jspec)'s grammar-less syntax, and was written because I don't want to have to switch gears so much when going between PHP and JSpec testing.

 Todo
 ====